-The Board of Directors may at any time amend, suspend or terminate the 2008 Plan, except that no amendment may (i) increase the number of shares authorized under the 2008 Plan, (ii) materially increase the benefits provided under the 2008 Plan, (iii) materially expand the class of participants eligible to participate in the 2008 Plan, (iv) expand the types of Awards provided under the 2008 Plan or (v) make any other changes that require stockholder approval under the rules of the NASDAQ Stock Market unless and until such amendment shall have been approved by the Company's stockholders.
-No Award may be granted under the 2008 Plan after March 27, 2018, but Awards previously granted may extend beyond that date.
+The Board of Directors may at any time amend, suspend or terminate the Amended 2008 Director Plan, except that no amendment may (i) increase the number of shares authorized under the Amended 2008 Director Plan, (ii) materially increase the benefits provided under the Amended 2008 Director Plan, (iii) materially expand the class of participants eligible to participate in the Amended 2008 Director Plan, (iv) expand the types of Awards provided under the Amended 2008 Director Plan or (v) make any other changes that require stockholder approval under the rules of the NASDAQ Stock Market unless and until such amendment shall have been approved by the Company's stockholders.
+No Award may be granted under the Amended 2008 Director Plan after March 27, 2018, but Awards previously granted may extend beyond that date.

-If stockholders do not approve the 2008 Plan, the 2008 Plan will not go into effect.
-In such event, the Board of Directors will consider whether to adopt alternative arrangements based on its assessment of the needs of the Company.
+If stockholders do not approve the Amendment to the 2008 Director Plan, the Board of Directors will consider whether to adopt alternative arrangements based on its assessment of the needs of the Company.